iboB/ibob.github.com/_posts/2018-11-22-stop-teaching-cpp.md

 ![Is this package management?](/blog/cpp-package-butterfly.jpg)

 I've seen frustration and desperation even in seasoned professionals trying to incorporate some library with obscure build process in their code.
 I've  experienced it myself.
-(I'm looking at you [tensorflow](https://github.com/tensorflow/tensorflow))
+(I'm looking at you, [tensorflow](https://github.com/tensorflow/tensorflow)!)

 And as if this is not enough, C++ has a... well, a bare-bones standard library.
 With it there is no way to do networking, or GUI, or any graphics at all for that matter.
 Working with freaking *directories* was first introduced in C++17.
 I've seen universities as late as 2016 teach C++ using Visual Studio 6.
 By the time they reach C++17,  humanity will have spread to the stars.